7 Best Fiber Supplements of 2026

 Fiber Source (Psyllium, Wheat Dextrin, Acacia, Inulin, Methylcellulose)

 Psyllium husk is the most evidence-backed fiber and the only one with an FDA-authorized heart-health claim for LDL cholesterol reduction.
 Wheat dextrin (Benefiber) is well-tolerated and tasteless but lacks the cholesterol claim.
-Acacia gum (Garden of Life) is well-tolerated by IBS patients and is low-FODMAP.
+Partially hydrolyzed guar gum (PHGG/Sunfiber, the base of Thorne FiberMend) is well-tolerated by IBS patients, low-FODMAP, and has RCT support in both IBS-C and IBS-D; acacia gum is a similar low-FODMAP option.
 Inulin and FOS are highly fermentable prebiotics — excellent for healthy gut microbiomes but contraindicated for SIBO, IBS-C, and FODMAP-sensitive patients.
 Methylcellulose (Citrucel) is a synthetic, non-fermentable fiber that works similarly to psyllium but without the organic-label profile.
 Pick your source based on what you are trying to fix.

 Dose Per Serving (3-10g Target)